Nevoss/form-wrapper-js/docs/guide/getting-started.md

 </script>
 ```

-This is the most basic usage you will need from a form.

-First we import the `Form` class from the library then we created a form property in Vue data property. `name` and `last_name`
+First we have been import the `Form` class from the library, then created a form property inside Vue data property. `name` and `last_name`
-are our form\`s inputs, we initiate there values with `null` for each of them.
+are our form fields, that was initiated with `null` value.

 ```js
 import { Form } from 'form-wrapper-js'